Distilleries in Frederick Md are “marking their territory” (distillery cat pun) on Frederick’s craft beverage scene in a big way!

-Monica and Kyle chose the name “Tenth Ward” to reference the way Frederick City was divisioned during the late 19th century.
+The name “Tenth Ward” was chosen to reference the way Frederick City was divisioned during the late 19th century.

-The distillery’s location at 508 East Church Street was part of what used to be considered the Tenth Ward.
+The distillery’s original location at 508 East Church Street is part of what was once considered the Tenth Ward.

-A large map on one of the walls in the distillery, drafted at the Frederick Historic Society, depicts the boundaries of Frederick’s Tenth Ward in 1873.
+A large map on one of the walls in the distillery depicts the boundaries of Frederick’s Tenth Ward in 1873.

 How cool is that?